Introduction

 • Typically, you are in a law firm or the legal department of a company when it hits you that you enjoy the 'business side' of business more than the 'law side' or that you want to be more 'involved' in the business.

-• The shift has become somewhat easier with the rise of hybrid roles; Legal Operations Manager, Chief Compliance Officer, and General Counsel-turned-COO are positions that now exist precisely because companies need someone who straddles both worlds.
+• The shift has become significantly easier with the rise of hybrid roles.
+Legal Operations Manager, Chief Compliance Officer, and General Counsel-turned-COO are positions that now exist precisely because companies need someone who straddles both worlds.

 You must think through this decision very carefully - follow your passion, but plan the departure carefully with a largish safety net or fallback option.
 Talk to loads of people before you do it while trusting your passion and instinct.
 Remember, only fools rush in.
 To sum up - to choose the right opportunity and take a sensible decision you must look at the following: